 Susannah is passionate about using design as a tool for change.
 This started early in her career at the firm Red Rooster Group, where she helped nonprofits increase their reach through effective brand strategy and design.
 Later, she was proud to help fund important journalism as part of a digital advertising revolution at The New York Times.
-As the Senior Art Director of the Times’s branded content studio, T Brand Studio, she oversaw the creation of hundreds of best-in-class brand stories that earned “Hottest in Native Advertising” from Adweek in 2015 and 2016.
+As the Senior Art Director of T Brand Studio, the Times’s branded content studio, she oversaw the creation of hundreds of best-in-class brand stories which earned T Brand “Hottest in Native Advertising” from Adweek in 2015 and 2016.
 It was there that she honed her skills in digital interactive design, UX, and data visualization.

-Susannah is a life-long learner, and is currently working on combining her passion for design, food, and sustainability as a Food Studies Master’s student at University of the Pacific.
-She is also working on a short graphic novel…about birthday cake.
+Susannah is a life-long learner, and is currently in the process of obtaining her Master’s degree in Food Studies from University of the Pacific (where she is merging her passions for design and food).
+She is also working on a short graphic novel…about birthday cake. 🎂

 Culinary Historians of NY